Clematis integrifolia

 Clematis integrifolia is a flowering vine of the genus Clematis.
 Like many members of that genus, it is prized by gardeners for its showy flowers.

 C. integrifolia bears nodding, urn-shaped blue flowers in summer that are 1.5 inches wide.
 It is a fairly short variety, growing only to 3 feet high.
 It is native to Europe and Asia.
-In the USA it grows best in American Horticultural Society zones 8 to 1.
+In the US it grows best in American Horticultural Society zones 8 to 1.

-Several popular hybrids have been made by crossing C. integrifolia with other Clematis varieties.
+Several popular hybrids have been made by crossing C. integrifolia with other Clematis species.
 C. 'Hendersonii' is a cross with C. viticella, and C. 'Durandii' is a cross with C. x jackmanii.
+Clematis × aromatica is the result of a cross with Clematis flammula.